 A financial asset (unless it is a trade receivable without a significant financing component) or financial liability is initially measured at fair value plus, for an item not at FVTPL, transaction costs that are directly attributable to its acquisition or issue.
 A trade receivable without a significant financing component is initially measured at the transaction price.

-ii-Classification and measurement of financial assets and financial liabilities
+Notes to the condensed consolidated interim financial statements - continued For the three-month period ended 31 March 2020 ii- Classification and measurement of financial assets and financial liabilities